Teyras/MT/text/chapters/130_evaluation.md

 measurements being slightly more stable than those on the bare metal.

-We observed an unexpectedly small last level cache load miss ratio in `bsearch` (around 0.5%), when compared to the other workload types (up to 60%).
-This could indicate that our binary search workload utilizes the last-level cache more than the other workloads, which is plausible -- the other workloads seem to work with the L1 data cache more efficiently and might not need to use the last level cache as much.
+We observed an unexpectedly small last level cache load miss ratio in `bsearch` (around 0.5%), when compared to the other exercise types (up to 60%).
+This could indicate that our binary search workload utilizes the last-level cache more than the other workloads, which is plausible -- the other exercise types seem to work with the L1 data cache more efficiently and might not need to use the last level cache as much.
 We could not find any interesting trend in the data related to neither using `isolate` nor increasing the system load.

-To see if there is a relationship between the results of measurements of performance metrics and the measurements of CPU time, we calculated the standard (Pearson) correlation coefficient and also the Spearman coefficient of each of the performance metrics and the CPU time for every tested workload.
+To see if there is a relationship between the results of measurements of performance metrics and the measurements of CPU time, we calculated the standard (Pearson) correlation coefficient and also the Spearman coefficient of each of the performance metrics and the CPU time for every tested exercise type.
 The Spearman coefficient should help in pointing out nonlinear relationships between the variables.

 The correlation coefficients are listed in Table \ref{perf-correlations}.
 It seems that no value from our selection influences the CPU time.
 The only result